Lakemba, New South Wales: History

-Population
+After World War II, Lakemba, like other western suburbs, became home to many of these new arrivals.
+Immigrants from Greece, Italy, and later, from the Middle East, Southeast Asia and the Pacific Islands, began to settle in the area.
+From the 1950s, Lakemba's population became increasingly multicultural, with many different ethnic enclaves in the area.
+The diversity transformed Lakemba into a vibrant, multi-ethnically diverse suburb, in which its trend continues in the present day.

+In the 21st century, Lakemba diversified its population, especially with newer waves of immigrants from conflict zones in Iraq and Syria.

+Demographics

-In the 2016 Census, there were 17,023 people in Lakemba.
+In the 2021 Census, there were 17,092 people in Lakemba.

 Lakemba has had a diverse demographic history.
 Like most of the rest of Australia, its first non-Aboriginal inhabitants in the nineteenth century were British and Irish settlers.
 By the mid-twentieth century, the suburb had absorbed large numbers of Greek and Italian arrivals.
 Local businesses and clubs reflected this in Mediterranean delicatessens, take-away shops and the Greek Orthodox Club.

 From the mid-1970s, Lakemba became very popular with migrants from Lebanon and by the mid-1990s the area was considered a centre of Lebanese Australian life.
-The founding of the Lakemba Mosque and the establishment of specialised restaurants, take-away shops, grocery shops, clothing and book sellers has encouraged a general perception of Lakemba as a predominantly Arab and Muslim suburb, particularly in the media.
-In recent times Lakemba has seen a large increase of people with Bangladeshi ancestry.
+The founding of the Lakemba Mosque and the establishment of specialised restaurants, take-away shops, grocery shops, clothing and book sellers catering to Arab and Muslim cultural needs has encouraged a general perception of Lakemba as a predominantly Arab and Muslim suburb.
+However, as of the 2021 census, the ethnic make-up of Lakemba is much more diverse, with only 6.4% of residents identifying as Lebanese by ancestry.
+The largest group by reported ancestry is instead Bangladeshi.

-In 2016 31.5% of people were born in Australia.
-The most common countries of birth were Bangladesh 15.4%, Pakistan 6.6%, India 5.0%, Myanmar 4.7% and Lebanon 4.0%.
+In 2021, 32.0% of people were born in Australia.
+The next most common countries of birth were Bangladesh (15.0%), India (8.8%), Pakistan (5.3%), Myanmar (4.3%) and Lebanon (3.4%).
+The most common reported ancestries were Bangladeshi (14.3%), Indian (10.7%), Australian (8.3%), English (6.8%) and Lebanese (6.4%).

-In terms of ancestry, the largest group in 2016 were those claiming Bangladeshi ancestry with 12.9%, followed by Lebanese 7.7%, Australian 6.7%, Indian 6.6% and Pakistani 6.0%.

-14.7% of people only spoke English at home.
-Other languages spoken at home included Bengali 18.7%, Arabic 13.7%, Urdu 10.3%, Vietnamese 4.0% and Rohingya 3.9%.
+16.6% of people only spoke English at home.
+Other languages spoken at home included Bengali (18.5%), Urdu (13.2%), Arabic (10.5%), Vietnamese (3.8%) and Rohingya (3.2%).

-In the 2011 census, the most common responses for religion were Islam 51.8% (8031), Catholic 13.4% (2072), Eastern Orthodox 6.2% (959), No Religion 5.3% (828) and Buddhism 4.3% (666).
-In 2016, the most common responses in Lakemba were Islam 59.2%, Catholic 10.3%, Not stated 8.5%, No Religion 6.5% and Eastern Orthodox 5.1%.
+In the 2021 census, the most common responses for religion were Islam (61.2%), Not stated (10.1%), Catholic (8.8%), No religion (6.7%) and Eastern Orthodox (3.4%).